ipld/ipld/specs/selectors/index.md

 	next Selector (rename ">")
 }

+## Slice is a predicate that selects only a subset of node.
+## This is applicable primarily in the context of reified nodes based on the
+## InterpetAs clause above, where the primitive (bytes or string) node is actually
+## composed from multiple underlying substrate nodes.
+type Slice struct {
+	from Int (rename "[")
+	to Int (rename "]")
+}

 ## Matcher marks a node to be included in the "result" set.
 ## (All nodes traversed by a selector are in the "covered" set (which is a.k.a.
 ## "the merkle proof"); the "result" set is a subset of the "covered" set.)